jonsuh/jonsuh.com/_posts/2015-04-22-need-for-speed-2.md

 <small class="serif"><em>Source: <a href="/blog/social-share-links/">Responsible Social Share Links</a></em></small>

 That’s an additional 14 HTTP requests and 203.2KB.
-Instead, I went with <a href="/blog/social-share-links/">“share-intent” URLs</a>, which are basically links used to pass and construct data into a share and can be used to create social share links using just HTML.
+Instead, I went with <a href="/blog/social-share-links/" title="Responsible Social Share Links">“share-intent” URLs</a>, which are basically links used to pass and construct data into a share and can be used to create social share links using just HTML.
 It allowed me to strip away the third-party scripts I was using for sharing, which accounted for 7 requests.
 I wrote more on this matter on <a href="/blog/social-share-links/">Responsible Social Share Links</a>.

 Evaluate each third-party script and determine its importance.
 There may be a way to accomplish what it does without depending on the third-party.
 You may lose some functionality (e.g. like/tweet/share count) but ask the question: “Is the like count *that* important?”

 ## Compression/Optimization

-Now that I had found ways to minimize the requests made, I began looking for ways to cut fat off the meat.
+Now that I had found ways to minimize requests made, I began looking for ways to cut fat off the meat.
 The smaller the files, the faster they load.
 The <a href="http://httparchive.org/trends.php#bytesTotal&reqTotal" target="_blank">average page size is 1,950KB</a>.
 Here’s the content breakdown:

 <div class="chart chart--pie">
   <canvas id="content-pie-chart" width="200" height="200"></canvas>
   <div id="content-pie-chart-legend" class="chart-legend"></div>
 </div>

-I used these numbers as a reference and starting point to compare and find ways to cut weight where I could. <a href="http://whatdoesmysitecost.com/" target="_blank">What Does My Site Cost?</a> built by <a href="https://twitter.com/tkadlec" target="_blank">Tim Kadlec</a>, is a wonderful tool to help you test and visualize what it costs to visit your site from around the world.
+I used these numbers as a reference and starting point to compare and find ways to cut weight where I could. <a href="http://whatdoesmysitecost.com/" target="_blank">What Does My Site Cost?</a> built by <a href="https://twitter.com/tkadlec" target="_blank">Tim Kadlec</a>, is a wonderful tool to help you test and visualize what it costs to visit your site from around the world based on the weight of your site.

 ### CSS and JavaScript